 At first glance, emerald cut and radiant cut diamonds are pretty similar in shape.
 Although these two cuts share some traits, some key features set them apart.
 Let’s discover the differences between emerald cut vs radiant cut diamonds and see what aspects to consider when choosing one.

-What is an Emerald Cut?
+What Is an Emerald Cut Diamond?

-What is a Radiant Cut?
+What Is a Radiant Cut Diamond?

 Emerald Cut vs Radiant Cut Diamonds

 One of the key differences between the emerald and the radiant cut diamonds is the way they are cut.
 The emerald cut belongs to the step cut group while the radiant cut is in the brilliant cut group.

 The step cut stones feature parallel facets which give them a clean and sleek look, making it easier to see their pattern.
 For this reason, it is important to purchase emerald cut diamonds with higher clarity and colour grades.

 In comparison, the brilliant cut stones have more fire, brilliance and scintillation, but the facet pattern is not that easy distinguishable for an untrained eye.

 The facets of an emerald cut diamond are rectangles parallel to each other and the stone’s girdle.